 Another reason to perform authentication after decryption is that existing system adopting it will do it in a more secure way: the authentication verification must be implemented between the DRM system, ideally within it, and the slice data decoder.

-Authentication verification location
+Where to perform authentication

 Similarly to decryption parameters, an attacker could tamper with authentication parameters to defeat security measures, e.g. by signaling that authentication is not mandatory, or by modifying the tag length to zero or to a small enough value which can be brute forced.